AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 The default is to have `events=` point to a stanza called `events`.
 However, you can have it point to another named stanza, see [Settings to Name Other Stanzas](./config-structure.md#settings-to-name-other-stanzas) for more information.

-See [Event Management](https://wiki.allstarlink.org/wiki/Event_Management) for a more detailed look on how to configure events.
+See [Event Management Subsystem](../adv-topics/eventmgmt.md)) for a more detailed look on how to configure events.

 ### extnodefile=
 This option allows you to set the name of the external node lookup file.
 The default value is `/var/lib/asterisk/rpt_extnodes`.
 This file is used to look up node information when linking to other nodes.
 It is also used to validate nodes that are connecting to your node.